-Requests for placing an Award on hold must be submitted to the American Heart Association in writing by the Principal Investigator, and the request must be authorized by both the department head and the appropriate institutional officer.
+Requests for placing Award funds in escrow must be submitted to the American Heart Association in writing by the Principal Investigator, and the request must be authorized by both the department head and the appropriate institutional officer.
 A copy of the Family and Medical Leave request and approval from the Institution must be submitted to the AHA, if applicable.